 - Multiple buildings.
 Garden-style apartment complexes usually consist of multiple buildings that are spread out across a large plot of land.

 - Outdoor common areas.
-Because garden style apartments tend to be more spread out and offer more space, it’s easy for residents to host outdoor events and let their children play outside.
+Because garden apartments tend to be more spread out and offer more space, it’s easy for residents to host outdoor events and let their children play outside.
 The expansive outdoor common areas are also great for pet owners.

 - Privacy.
 Garden apartment complexes are typically located in lower-density, suburban areas.
 So, they offer more privacy than mid-rise and high-rise buildings.